Benign Prostatic Hyperplasia

 The treatment of BPH is tailored for each individual.
 You will discuss your situation with your urologist, and together plan a treatment strategy.
 An overview of treatments available at Geisinger is provided here:

 Some men are minimally bothered by their symptoms and chose no active therapy.

-There are many medicines which can help alleviate the symptoms of BPH.
-Men may be placed on a single agent or a combination of two or three drugs.
+There are many medicines that can help alleviate the symptoms of BPH.
+Men may be placed on a single medication or a combination of two or three drugs.
 Medications must be taken life-long to maintain symptom relief.
 Commonly used drugs are listed by class with the generic name listed first followed by the trade name in parentheses.

-Medications taken to relax the tone of the muscles in the prostate, thus opening the urine channel and increasing urinary flow.
-These medications cause symptoms of fatigue and dizziness from lowering blood pressure in a minority of men:
+Alpha blockers are medications taken to relax the tone of the muscles in the prostate, thus opening the urine channel and increasing urinary flow.
+These medications can cause symptoms of fatigue and dizziness due to a lowering blood pressure:

 - Terazosin (Hytrin)

 5-alpha reductase inhibitors are medications taken daily to decrease the blood flow and size of the prostate.
 This reduction in size improves urinary flow rates.
 It typically takes at least three months before symptom improvement is noticeable and works best for men with larger prostates.
 These drugs have been shown in several studies to provide the best symptom relief when combined with an alpha blocker and have also been shown to decrease the risk of urinary retention.
 Sexual side effects, like lowered libido, are possible:

 Anticholinergics are medications taken once, twice or three times daily (depending on the formulation) to slow down bladder muscle activity.
 These medications are used to decrease bladder urgency and urge incontinence.
 They may also help to decrease urinary frequency.
 Side effects include dry mouth and constipation.
 People who have uncontrolled (untreated) narrow angle glaucoma should not use this class of medications: